teplyiswiter/cpm/wp-content/plugins/add-to-any/README.txt

 = Analytics Integration =

 * Automatic Google Analytics integration (<a href="https://www.addtoany.com/ext/google_analytics/">access guide</a>) for sharing analytics
-* Track shared links with bit.ly, awe.sm, goo.gl, and custom URL shorteners
+* Track shared links with Bitly, Google URL Shortener, and custom URL shorteners
 * Display share counts on posts and pages

 = WordPress Optimized =

 * Loads asynchronously so your content always loads before or in parallel with AddToAny
-* Supports theme features such as HTML5 & XHTML, widgets, infinite scroll, post formats
+* Supports theme features such as HTML5, widgets, infinite scroll, post formats
 * Supports multilingual sites and multisite networks
 * No signup, no login, no account necessary